 Data collection methods

-Scientists in our Coastal Monitoring & Analysis Program (CMAP) use a number of techniques to monitor beaches and bluffs around the region.
-We measure the elevation and shape of the land's coastal topography to understand how quickly bluffs may erode or where beaches might be vulnerable to waves and flooding.
-We also map bathymetry — the depth and shape of the sea floor — to see how sand moves around offshore and learn about nearshore habitats.
-Changes in nearshore bathymetry influence the amount of wave energy that is available to impact the shoreline and cause beach, dune, and bluff erosion.
+Our scientists use different techniques to monitor Washington's marine beaches and bluffs.
+We measure the elevation and shape of coastal topography to understand how quickly bluffs may erode or where beaches might be vulnerable to waves and flooding.
+We also map the depth and shape of the sea floor to see how sand moves around offshore and to learn about nearshore habitats.
+All these changes influence the amount of available wave energy that can impact the shoreline and cause beach, dune and bluff erosion.

-The ability to capture seamless coverage of bluffs, the beach face, and the adjacent sea floor is incredibly valuable.
-This helps us understand the nearshore zone, where most changes in morphology occur and where valuable ecosystem services exist.
+Our ability to seamlessly capture coverage of bluffs, beach face, and adjacent sea floor is incredibly valuable in helping us understand the nearshore zone, where most changes in morphology occur and valuable ecosystem services exist.

-It is difficult to collect data within this intertidal and shallow sub-tidal zone, so high-resolution data is unavailable in many areas of Washington's coastline.
-Our combination of various coastal zone mapping techniques overcomes such challenges.
+Since it is difficult to collect data within the intertidal and shallow sub-tidal zones, we use a combination of various coastal zone mapping techniques to overcome this challenge.

 Efficiently collecting data

-If a more detailed, high-resolution 3D model of the coastline is desired, we use equipment on our research vessel, the R/V George Davidson, to collect data that can be used to create a Digital Elevation Model (or DEM).
-Our boat is equipped with a laser scanner (lidar), which scans the vertical bluffs onshore, and multibeam echosounders (sonar), which measure the depth of the seafloor beneath the boat.
+If we need a more detailed, high-resolution three-dimensional model of a coastline, we use equipment on our research vessel to collect data to create a digital elevation model.
+Our boat is equipped with a laser scanner (lidar) which scans the vertical bluffs onshore, and multi-beam echo sounders (sonar) to measure the depth of the sea floor beneath the boat.

-By performing lidar scans at low tide and multibeam surveys at high tide, CMAP achieves overlap between the data collection methods.
-Any gaps or shadows in the data are filled in by GPS surveys at low tide, bridging the gap between the laser and sonar data.
+We conduct lidar scans at low tide and multibeam surveys at high tide so there is an overlap between our data collection methods.
+Any gaps or shadows in the data are filled in by ground-based GNSS surveys at low tide.

 Beach topography